Hiking Samaria Gorge

 Reklama

-Agios Roumeli, unlike the gorge itself, does not offer much to see or do during the day.
+Agia Roumeli, unlike the gorge itself, does not offer much to see or do during the day.
 Aside from visiting Samaria and the ruins of a castle on the hill, the village features only a few tavernas and hotels.
 It also has two beaches that are not particularly attractive despite benefiting from a southern exposure.
 In the afternoon, these spots are typically crowded with tourists awaiting their return ferries.
-The ambiance of Agios Roumeli transforms dramatically in the evening once the tourists have departed.
+The ambiance of Agia Roumeli transforms dramatically in the evening once the tourists have departed.
 As a results, it offers a quieter and more serene environment to enjoy.